furlongm/patchman/README.md

 `grub2-tools-2.02-0.34.el7.centos.x86_64`, etc.

 ### Mirror
-A Mirror is a collection of Packages available on the web, e.g. a `yum` or `apt` repo.
+A Mirror is a collection of Packages available on the web, e.g. a `yum`, `yast` or `apt` repo.

 ### Repository
 A Repository is a collection of Mirrors.
 Typically all the Mirrors will contain the same Packages.
 For Red Hat-based Hosts, Repositories automatically link their Mirrors together.
-For Debian-based hosts, you may need to link all Mirrors that form a Repository using the web interface in order to reduce the time required to find updates.
+For Debian-based hosts, you may need to link all Mirrors that form a Repository using the web interface.
+This may reduce the time required to find updates.

 ### Report